arthurxavierx/purescript-carpenter/docs/Carpenter/Cedar.md

 ``` purescript
 ignore :: forall state action.
 ReactClass (CedarProps state action) -> state -> Array ReactElement -> ReactElement
 ```

+Creates an element of the specificed React class with initial state and children and ignores its dispatched actions.

 #### `ignore'`